cloudevents/sdk-go/README.md

 Checkout the sample [sender](./cmd/samples/http/sender) and [receiver](./cmd/samples/http/receiver) applications for working demo.

-The client will convert between the protocol specific message and event.
 It can be more performant to not parse an event all the way to the `event.Event`.
 For this the package [binding](./pkg/binding) provides primitives convert `event.Event` to `binding.Message`, and then bind an them onto a [protocol](./pkg/protocol) implementation.

 For example, to convert an `event.Event` to a `binding.Message` and then create